pushkart2/gitbook/evidence.md

 - screenshot-basic
 - fivemanage or fivemerr api key to store images

+# Commands
+- /evidence to open evidence menu near the designated locations
+- /clearnearbyscene to clear all the evidence in the nearby area

 # Install Items To Ox Inventory and copy Images
 - Install the following items
 - All the images are present in snipe-evidence/images folder